jcheminform/cito-editorial/editorial.i.md

 Egon Willighagen, 0000-0001-7542-0286
 Dept of Bioinformatics - BiGCaT, NUTRIM, Maastricht University, Universiteitssingel 50, 6229 ER , Maastricht, The Netherlands

-We cite other literature for many reasons.
+As authors, we cite literature for many reasons.
 The reasons are normally positive: it supports a statement we make in our article, the new work extends earlier ideas, or the cited paper outlines a method or a dataset we use.
 Sometimes, however, we cite an article differently, such as when we disagree with the conclusions from that article.